nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/eml-previewer/README.md

   ls -l "${TARGET}" | tee -a "${LOG}"
 ```

-6. Reload your `$PATH` or reboot your server to load the new libraries.
+6. Reload your `PATH` or reboot your server to load the new libraries.

 ### Studio Modeler

 - Create a blob property on the document type storing the eml file.
-For this example, we've created a new property on the default `File` document type, called `pdfconversion`, of type `blob` (XPATH is `file_schema:pdfconversion`)
+For this example, we've created a new property on the default `File` document type, called `pdfconversion`, of type `blob`
+  - Consequently, its XPATH is `file_schema:pdfconversion`
 - Create the converter with a XML Contrib with the content of the `EML_TO_PDF.xml` file.
 - Create an automation scripting with the content of `eml_to_pdf.js` file.
 It accepts `document` and provide a `document`.
 - Create an event handler: